Outdoor basics.

 If there is a conflict with a bear, call the Conservation Officer immediately (1-877-952-7277) and RCMP (250-837-5255).
 To avoid conflict with a bear in the wild, it’s important to be prepared

-Your first call should be to the RAPP (Report All Poachers and Polluters) hotline.
-They will then share the information to the relevant people, such as the local conservation officer, and our team at Bear Aware.
-Reporting a bear sighting to RAPP does not mean that the bear will be harmed.
+If you see a bear or experience a conflict, your first call should be to the RAPP (Report All Poachers and Polluters) hotline.
+They will pass the information along to the appropriate authorities, including the local Conservation Officer and our team at Bear Aware.

 If there’s a conflict with a bear: